czewski/semantic-segmentation/README.md

 # Meriti Technical Assessment

 ## TODO:
+- 64 in exp 2
+- images in exp 2

 - Check if mask is returning zeros or 255
 - TODO: Comparison between some prediction and ground truth:
 - Histogram matching +  Data augmentation?